usnistgov/ARIAC_docs/en/latest/_sources/pages/demos.rst

 .. figure:: /_static/images/move_robots.gif
   :width: 60%

-This example creates moveit_py nodes for all five robots in the environment and moves the robots in simple linear motions simultaneously.
+This example creates MoveIt.py nodes for all five robots in the environment and moves the robots in simple linear motions simultaneously.

 To run this demo, select the example team's trial and team configs using the steps above.
 Then, press the confirm button, which will open the run page.
 To start the environment, press the green "START RUN" button.
 Then, in the "Team Process" section of the run page, select "example_team" in the package dropdown and "move_robots" in the file dropdown.
 The command will then fill in below the dropdowns.
 Press the arrow next to the command to run the demo.